md-zohaib-official/cnn_foodvision/readme.md

-# Food-101 Image Classification using ResNet152
+# CNN-based Image Classification System for Food Recognition Using ResNet152 and Food-101 Dataset

 This project demonstrates the progression of training a **ResNet152-based CNN model** on the **Food-101 dataset**, fine-tuned to classify food images into 21 categories (20 specific foods + 'other').
 The implementation uses **PyTorch**, runs in **Google Colab with GPU**, and shows performance improvement across three stages:
 1. Baseline evaluation without training